Kester-Broatch/Terrain-Learning/README.md

 ```

 ### Dependancies
-* ROS melodic (ubuntu 18.04)
+* ROS
 * Python3 with the open3d, tensorflow, numpy, PIL and matplotlib packages.

 ### Download Dataset
+Firstly clone this repo and cd into it.

-The first step is to download the deep scene terrain dataset from the university of freigburg using:
+Next, download the deep scene terrain dataset from the university of freigburg using:
 ```
 ./data/download-data.sh
 ```